parrotjs/parrotjs/README.md

 Parrot helps you connect your frontend with you API backend.
 Only need to say to Parrot what do, and Parrot will do the hard work!

-At this moment Parrot supports:

-- Register different environments (development, production, testing,...).
-- Register different URLs with different protocols (http, sockets) and make easy AJAX requests.
-- Manage uniformly sessionStorage and localStorage.
+The most important Parrot features are:

-- Chainable methods for make easy concatenate different actions.
+- Modular Design with chainable methods for make easy concatenate different actions.
+- Divided in modules that provide a uniform API for handler HTML5 API's: Notification, Vibration, Battery, LocalStorage, SessionStorage,...
+- AJAX Handler and URL Management.

 For the future features check [Roadmap](https://github.com/sailorjs/Parrotjs/blob/master/ROADMAP.md) section.